May is Here!

-I hope that your week has gone well and that you enjoy the tips in this week's newsletter.
+I hope that you are enjoying the warmer Spring weather and that you find the tips in this week's newsletter helpful.

 —Allen